 The MPCA seems to have taken the “slow walking” path. she said.

 In 2018, the MPCA issued a new wastewater discharge to U.S. Steel for its Minntac mine.
 Maccabee called it “a tiny baby step in the right direction.
 But it was not a strong permit.”

 The Fond du Lac Band of Lake Superior Chippewa and WaterLegacy have been relentless in trying to get the MPCA to do its job.

 In the last two years, the Minnesota Court of Appeals and the Minnesota Supreme Court have issued key rulings on Minntac’s wastewater discharge permit.
 Fond du Lac and WaterLegacy are three for three on the issues important to them.

 The courts took a stronger stand to protect Minnesota’s water quality than the MPCA.
 In December, 2019 the Court of Appeals found the MPCA “ignored” or “overlooked” evidence of ongoing surface water pollution problems.

-This year, the Minnesota Supreme Court sided with Fond du Lac and WaterLegacy, saying the MPCA needed to apply stronger groundwater pollution standards to the mine.
+This year, the Minnesota Supreme Court sided with Fond du Lac, WaterLegacy, and the MPCA saying the agency could apply stronger groundwater pollution standards to the mine.